Looking for a solid PR plan for your PR strategy?

 We’ll use this audience as an example throughout the post and we’ll assume that our PR plan is based on how we can communicate our message to that audience.

 As you pick your target audience or audiences, do some research to make sure they are worth investing your time and resources into.
+For instance, it’s like developing an interview document where you study your target before reaching out for an interview

 When you search for the term “content marketer” on LinkedIn, you get over 100,000 results, in the US alone, so you know right away it will be a large target audience.